haberdashPI/vscode-master-key/notes.md

       to work in vscode rather than the browser or figure out how to write to a file (which I don't think is possible)
+    - okay: there is hope, I've generated output there is still some debugging to get it working in an automated way (I've mannually copied the data for now) but I can see output in an editor window and when I copy paste that to a file and run the command below I can get meaningful coverage information

+        npx nyc report -t test/specs --report-dir coverage --reporter=lcov --reporter=text-summary

 TODO: switch to public repo status, include a license, add a note at the top about the repo being in a WIP status